nkher/quora-challenges/README.md

+# Quora Challenges

+* Related Questions

+// TO DO

-# Type Ahead Search - Quora Challenge
+* Type Ahead Search

 Type Ahead Search is a feature that helps a user search when browsing on the Web.
 For example when searching on www.google.com, as one starts typing in search keywords, Google provides the user with suggestions.
 This challenge is a similar but very simplified version of what Google or Quora run in their backend.
 This service is completely in memory.